 Scheme of how ZTNA works

 Zero Trust Network Access uses a Zero Trust security model to implement secure remote access to a company's resources.
-With a built-in cohesion to the Zero Trust security model, it aims to secure the network from internal and external threats.
+With a built-in cohesion to the Zero Trust security model, it aims to keep secure access to the corporate network from internal and external threats.
 It's done by enforcing strict verification procedures before each access session.

-ZTNA has an edge in terms of security compared to other remote access solutions like VPNs.
+ZTNA has an edge in terms of security compared to other remote access solutions like VPNs—virtual private networks.
 VPN implementation usually entails full user access to a specific network, while ZTNA restricts it to a limited range of applications or services.
 This approach is less risk-prone and is more suited for modern business environments.

 1. Separation between network access and application access